mike-lischke/antlr4ng/ReadMe.md

 ## Release Notes

+### 1.0.5

+- Added benchmarks.
+- Introduced the `IntStream` interface as the base for `CharStream` and `TokenStream`.
+This avoids duplicate code in the stream type definitions.
+- Removed `FileStream` as a preparation to get rid of the separate package files for node and browser.
+If something needs to be loaded from a file, the particular environment should provide the code for that.

 ### 1.0.2 - 1.0.4

 - Github build action
 - Updated package.json
 - Exported `ErrorNode`, `InputMismatchException`
 - Some smaller fixes
-- Introduced the `IntStream` interface as the base for `CharStream` and `TokenStream`.
-This avoids duplicate code in the stream type definitions.
-- Removed `FileStream` as a preparation to get rid of the separate package files for node and browser.
-If something needs to be loaded from a file, the particular environment should provide the code for that.

 ### 1.0.1